 Second, people unfollow because they bump up against Twitter’s rules about how many people you can follow if the number of people you follow is greater than the number of your followers.
 I don’t recall being in that position except in my early days on Twitter.

 4. I share my tweets and Twitter handle

 I don’t confine my tweets to Twitter.
-I share them in the right-hand column of my website using a plugin (a little bit of software) that displays my most recent tweets attractively in a box.
+For some years, I shared them in the right-hand column of my website using a plugin (a little bit of software) that displays my most recent tweets attractively in a box.
 I know this little box works to interest some people in Twitter because it was a little box like this on Bill Winterberg’s FPPad website that worked its lure on me.

-I use the HL Twitter plugin, but I’ve heard good things about the plugin provided by Twitter.

 I also send some of my tweets to LinkedIn.
 I don’t recommend sending everything you tweet to LinkedIn, especially not if you’re a frequent tweeter.
 Oversharing on LinkedIn will annoy some folks.

 I post my Twitter handle, along with a link to my Twitter profile, in many spots.
 For example: my website, e-newsletter, email signature, and LinkedIn profile.

 What are your thoughts on growing your list of Twitter followers?
 Do you think it’s worthwhile?
 If so, how do you pursue your goals?
 I’m also curious to learn more about why folks cull their followers.